 The Mount Liberty College honor code follows the principles set forth in the teachings of Paul in the New Testament.
 We expect all students to be honest and truthful in every endeavor, including their education.
 Because we embrace the principles of these teachings as a private institution we expect students to also abstain from the use of tobacco, alcohol, and drugs.
 Dress is business casual while on campus and includes following modest and clean dress and grooming standards because it does affect how we work and interact with others.
 As students and faculty follow these guidelines, it will create a wholesome and welcoming environment which will help to inspire learning for all.

 Mount Liberty College will consider applicants who:

-- Have received either a high school diploma or satisfactorily passed the General Educational Development Test or taken a national standardized test (ACT/SAT/CLT), or
+- Have received either a high school diploma or satisfactorily passed the General Educational Development Test, and/or taken a national standardized test (ACT/SAT/CLT), or

-- Are planning on dual enrollment as a high school senior, and
+- Are planning on early enrollment as a high school senior, and

 - Have satisfactorily passed the Mount Liberty College entrance interview

 - Exceptions to this policy will be considered on a case-by-case basis.

-Applicants to our undergraduate program must submit an official application, SAT, ACT, and/or CLT scores if they have taken one of these exams, transcript(s), two short essay questions, one letter of recommendation, and an application fee.
+Applicants to our undergraduate program must submit an official application, SAT, ACT, and/or CLT scores if they have taken one of these exams, transcript(s), two short essay questions, and one letter of recommendation.
 Within 2 weeks after receiving the completed application, we will be in contact with students to arrange for an academic interview.